alvesrafa/making-card/README.md

 ---

 <p align="center">
-An application for you to create your css card
+Here you can create your css card
     <br>
 </p>